kadmap/kadkit-installer/README.md

 - **Permission denied errors**: The script will attempt to use `sudo` when necessary
 - **PATH issues**: You may need to restart your terminal or source your shell configuration file
+- **Download failures**:
+  - For GitHub CLI: Verify you're logged in with `gh auth status`
-- **Download failures**: Verify your GitHub token has the correct permissions
+  - For token: Verify your GitHub token has the correct permissions

 ## License